konfuzio-ai/konfuzio-sdk/docs/sdk/examples/file-splitting-class-out-of-the-box-usage/index.md

     else:
         print('Page {} is predicted as the non-first.'.format(page.number))

-# usage with the SplittingAI – you can load a pre-saved model or pass an initialized instance as the input
+# usage with the Splitting AI – you can load a pre-saved model or pass an initialized instance as the input
 # in this example, we load a previously saved one
 model = load_model(project.model_folder)

-# initialize the SplittingAI
+# initialize the Splitting AI
 splitting_ai = SplittingAI(model)

-# SplittingAI is a more high-level interface to ContextAwareFileSplittingModel and any other models that can be
+# Splitting AI is a more high-level interface to Context Aware File Splitting Model and any other models that can be
-# developed for file-splitting purposes.
+# developed for File Splitting purposes.
 It takes a Document as an input, rather than individual Pages, because it
 # utilizes page-level prediction of possible split points and returns Document or Documents with changes depending on
 # the prediction mode.

-# SplittingAI can be ran in two modes: returning a list of Sub-Documents as the result of the input Document
+# Splitting AI can be run in two modes: returning a list of Sub-Documents as the result of the input Document
 # splitting or returning a copy of the input Document with Pages predicted as first having an attribute
 # "is_first_page".
 The flag "return_pages" has to be True for the latter; let's use it
 new_document = splitting_ai.propose_split_documents(test_document, return_pages=True)